almir/vegeta/README.md

 HTTP services with a constant request rate.
 It can be used both as a command line utility and a library.

-*This fork supports attacking with multiple rates and also adds a csv output option to reporter.*
+**This fork supports attacking with multiple rates, adds a CSV output option to reporter while removing the plot option from it.**

 ## Install
 ### Pre-compiled executables